ThePerfectComputer/nimulatorPPC/README.md

 # Status and TODO

+ - [ ] populate .gitignore with all binaries to possibly be generated
  - [ ] build a binary that allows me to print registers
  - [x] get mvp loopback going in QEMU
  - [x] use QEMU + gdb to figure out what is wrong